afogelberg/geomangler/docs/manglers.md

 Field of the source to use for the join<br>
 `options` *optional object*<br>
 features | Optional features to use.<br>
-targetField | Target field to use for join.
+geometrySource | Option to use the geometry of the source or target.
+The options are 'source' or 'target'.
+Default is 'target'. targetField | Target field to use for join.
 Default is source field.<br>
 keepAll | If only matchning features of the target should be returned.
 Deafult is true.<br>